Rāmānujācārya and the Viśiṣṭādvaita-vāda (specific monism, non-dualism with distinctions, or purified monism)

 (specific monism, non-dualism with distinctions, or purified monism)

 Rāmānujācārya was born in the village of Śrīperumbūdūr (in the current state of Tamil Nāḍu, in the south of India) in an aristocratic family.
-He was married at the age of 16 and soon later, after the death of his father, moved with his family to Kanchi, a city famous for being a center of learning, home of many great scholars.
-There, he became a student of Yādava Prakāśa, a revered scholar in the line of Śaṅkarācārya.
+He was married at the age of 16 and soon, after the death of his father, moved with his family to Kanchi, a city famous for being a center of learning, home of many great scholars.
+There, he became a student of Yādava Prakāśa, a scholar in the line of Śankarācārya.

 Initially, Yādava was very impressed by Rāmānuja’s intelligence, but later he became inimical to him when he started to contest some of his monistic interpretations of verses from the scriptures.
 Yādava eventually decided to expel him, but changed his mind, fearing that he could open his own school and surpass him.
 Instead, he decided to, in cooperation with his disciples, kill Rāmānuja during a pilgrimage to Kāśī (Varanasi), but he was frustrated.
 Similarly, the envious king Kṛmikaṇṭha tried to imprison Rāmānuja and kill him, but his plans were also foiled, and he died a miserable death because of his offense.
 Eventually, Yādava Prakāśa and his disciples became his followers, and in this way, they were saved from a similar fate.

 Later, when Yamunācārya visited the city, he noticed Rāmānuja.
-When he heard from his disciples that he had written a devotional commentary on the sloka "satyam jñānam anantam brahma" from the Taittirīya Upanisad, which completely defeated the philosophy of Śaṅkarācārya, he understood he was divinely empowered.
+When he heard from his disciples that he had written a devotional commentary on the sloka “satyam jñānam anantam brahma“ from the Taittirīya Upanisad, which completely defeated the philosophy of Śankarācārya, he understood he was divinely empowered.
 However, because at the time Rāmānuja was studying under Yādava Prakāśa, the two never met.
 However, just by attracting the attention of Yamunācārya, Rāmānuja imperceptibly attained his mercy.

 The three wishes of Yamunācārya

 When Yamunācārya was about to leave his world, he remembered Rāmānuja and asked Mahāpūrṇa, his most trusted disciple, to bring him before he left his body.
-Rāmānuja immediately agreed to come, but while they were on the way, Yamunācārya left, after giving his final instructions to his disciples: to always worship the deity of Sri Raṅganātha, always remember his lotus feet, depend always on his mercy, and become free from false ego by always serving Vaishnavas.
+Rāmānuja immediately agreed to come, but while they were on the way, Yamunācārya left, after giving his final instructions to his disciples: to always worship the deity of Sri Ranganātha, always remember his lotus feet, depend always on his mercy, and become free from false ego by always serving Vaiṣnavas.

 Rāmānuja and Mahāpūrṇa arrived when the procession with the body of Yamunācārya had already reached the river, and they were preparing to put him in samādhi.
 His body was in a yoga posture, with the thumb and forefinger of the left hand joined and the other three fingers extended.
 The right hand was closed into a fist.
 No one could understand the meaning of such a posture, but Rāmānuja immediately understood its significance.
 He said, “The revered Yamunācārya has three wishes he wants to be fulfilled.”

 The first desire, he mentioned, was to protect people in general from the onslaught of impersonalism and give them the nectar of the service to Lord Nārāyaṇa.
-As he spoke thus, one of the fingers of the dead body of Srila Yamunācārya extended outward.
-He then mentioned the second desire, to write a commentary on the Vedanta-sutra, establishing the Supreme Person as the ultimate reality.
-As he spoke this, a second finger extended.
+As he spoke thus, one of the fingers of the dead body of Śrīla Yamunācārya closed back.
+He then mentioned the second desire, to write a commentary on the Vedānta-sūtra, establishing the Supreme Person as the ultimate reality.
+As he spoke this, a second finger closed.
 He then proceeded to declare the third wish: To honor Parāśara Muni and other great teachers from the past.
-As he pronounced this, a third finger extended, confirming that this was indeed the third wish.
+As he pronounced this, a third finger closed, confirming that this was indeed the third wish.
 It was a miracle.

 Rāmānuja accepted the responsibility of fulfilling all three wishes, and all the other disciples understood he was empowered by Yamunācārya to take over his mission.
 Later, he was initiated by Mahāpūrṇa and left family life, becoming a sannyāsī.
 He was accepted by the disciples of Yamunācārya as their leader and became known as Rāmānujācārya.
 He preached extensively, establishing the devotion to Lord Nārāyaṇa as the correct path.
-He departed from this world when he was 120 years old.
+He departed from this world when he was about 120 years old.

 His last instructions to his disciples were: